richardlam4391/Introduction_to_Data_Science/Tools for Data Science/README.md

 # Tools for Data Science

-This course tells you why data science tool kits are useful for the data science career roles.

-This project contains a practical portfolio demonstrating my ability to navigate, set up, and utilize essential data science tools.
+**Tools for Data Science** contains a practical portfolio demonstrating my ability to navigate, set up, and utilize essential data science tools.
 This completed in June 2025.

 ---

-## 🎯 Core Objectives
+## Core Objectives
 Aligned with professional data team standards, the primary objectives achieved in this course include:

 1. **Ecosystem Architecture:** Identify and understand the distinct roles of open-source, commercial, and cloud-based tools across the entire data science lifecycle.